 Dick & Gay

-We have been married since 1966—55 years!
+We have been married since 1966—57 years!
 We met at Swarthmore College, were friends for 4 years and got together right before graduation.
 We have lived in Philly, Hartford, and then moved to Questa, NM, a small Hispanic town north of Taos, where Dick started practicing medicine — the first physician to live there.
-We lived in Albuquerque for his Residency, and then moved to Durango in 1970 with our two young sons.
+We lived in Albuquerque for his Residency in OB-GYN, and then moved to Durango in 1976 with our two young sons.
 When the nest was empty, we moved to Heartwood, in 2000.
 We are happy that Dave and Bryan and their families both now live in Colorado.
 One daughter-in-law is a doctor, and the other a nurse.
-We love being able to spend time with our granddaughters, 17 and 13, in Grand Junction, and our 7 year old Anya, in Denver, who is bilingual in Russian and English, like her Ukrainian mom.
-We have a 12 year old big black lab mutt, called Ty, and an elderly chestnut mare called Missy.
-We love to hike and camp, cross country ski, canoe and paddle board on nearby lakes and rivers, and work outside.
-We have sung with the Durango Choral Society for 45 years, including several trips to Europe, to Hawaii and Carnegie Hall.
+We love being able to spend time with our granddaughters, 20 and 17, in Grand Junction, and our 10-year-old Anya, in Denver, who is bilingual in Russian and English, like her Ukrainian mom.
+We have a 2 ½ year old rescue mutt called Finn.
+We had two horses for many years, but they are no longer alive.
+Although we are 80, we love to hike and camp, cross country ski, canoe and paddle board on nearby lakes and rivers, and work outside.
+We have sung with the Durango Choral Society for 48 years, including several trips to Europe, to Hawaii and Carnegie Hall.
 We have enjoyed doing a lot of traveling in many wonderful countries on all continents (except Antarctica!)

-Doctor Dick: I grew up in Philadelphia and am a Quaker and member of Durango Friends’ Meeting.
+Dick: I grew up in Philadelphia and am a Quaker and member of Durango Friends’ Meeting.
 I started my concern about human population in 1960, in high school.
-The path this has led me on included practicing OB-GYN for 40 years in Durango and writing the only newspaper column focusing on aspects of population since 1995.
+The path this has led me on to practice OB-GYN for 40 years in Durango and write the only newspaper column focusing on aspects of population since 1995.
 I have practiced medicine in a small town in the mountains of Puerto Rico, where we lived while our sons were in 3rd and 6th grades, and doctored in Swaziland and worked on a research project in Ghana.
 I love to travel.

 Gay: My name is Gail, but “Gay” is my nickname, especially at Heartwood.
-I have been a teacher since college and grad school, first teaching High School and then going back to get a degree in Elementary Ed at Fort Lewis.
+I grew up in Montreal and Vermont.
+I’ve been a teacher since grad school, (MAT Harvard) first teaching High School and then going back to get a degree in Elementary Ed at Fort Lewis.
 A group of us started an independent preschool/elementary school in Durango in ’78 and it is still thriving, though I have been retired for about 20 years.
-During that time I have volunteered as a teacher with Durango Nature Studies and Big Brothers/Big sisters, and helped teach in our Heartwood Home School Cooperative.
+I have volunteered as a teacher with Durango Nature Studies (now San Juan Mountains Assoc,) and Big Brothers/Big sisters, and helped teach in our Heartwood Home School Cooperative.
 Singing in the Choral Society is very important for my mental health, and recently Dick and I have enjoyed getting involved with our local Rotary Club.

-We have been married since 1966—55 years!
+We have been married since 1966—57 years!
 We met at Swarthmore College, were friends for 4 years and got together right before graduation.
 We have lived in Philly, Hartford, and then moved to Questa, NM, a small Hispanic town north of Taos, where Dick started practicing medicine — the first physician to live there.
-We lived in Albuquerque for his Residency, and then moved to Durango in 1970 with our two young sons.
+We lived in Albuquerque for his Residency in OB-GYN, and then moved to Durango in 1976 with our two young sons.
 When the nest was empty, we moved to Heartwood, in 2000.
 We are happy that Dave and Bryan and their families both now live in Colorado.
 One daughter-in-law is a doctor, and the other a nurse.
-We love being able to spend time with our granddaughters, 17 and 13, in Grand Junction, and our 7 year old Anya, in Denver, who is bilingual in Russian and English, like her Ukrainian mom.
-We have a 12 year old big black lab mutt, called Ty, and an elderly chestnut mare called Missy.
-We love to hike and camp, cross country ski, canoe and paddle board on nearby lakes and rivers, and work outside.
-We have sung with the Durango Choral Society for 45 years, including several trips to Europe, to Hawaii and Carnegie Hall.
+We love being able to spend time with our granddaughters, 20 and 17, in Grand Junction, and our 10-year-old Anya, in Denver, who is bilingual in Russian and English, like her Ukrainian mom.
+We have a 2 ½ year old rescue mutt called Finn.
+We had two horses for many years, but they are no longer alive.
+Although we are 80, we love to hike and camp, cross country ski, canoe and paddle board on nearby lakes and rivers, and work outside.
+We have sung with the Durango Choral Society for 48 years, including several trips to Europe, to Hawaii and Carnegie Hall.
 We have enjoyed doing a lot of traveling in many wonderful countries on all continents (except Antarctica!)

-Doctor Dick: I grew up in Philadelphia and am a Quaker and member of Durango Friends’ Meeting.
+Dick: I grew up in Philadelphia and am a Quaker and member of Durango Friends’ Meeting.
 I started my concern about human population in 1960, in high school.
-The path this has led me on included practicing OB-GYN for 40 years in Durango and writing the only newspaper column focusing on aspects of population since 1995.
+The path this has led me on to practice OB-GYN for 40 years in Durango and write the only newspaper column focusing on aspects of population since 1995.
 I have practiced medicine in a small town in the mountains of Puerto Rico, where we lived while our sons were in 3rd and 6th grades, and doctored in Swaziland and worked on a research project in Ghana.
 I love to travel.

 Gay: My name is Gail, but “Gay” is my nickname, especially at Heartwood.
-I have been a teacher since college and grad school, first teaching High School and then going back to get a degree in Elementary Ed at Fort Lewis.
+I grew up in Montreal and Vermont.
+I’ve been a teacher since grad school, (MAT Harvard) first teaching High School and then going back to get a degree in Elementary Ed at Fort Lewis.
 A group of us started an independent preschool/elementary school in Durango in ’78 and it is still thriving, though I have been retired for about 20 years.
-During that time I have volunteered as a teacher with Durango Nature Studies and Big Brothers/Big sisters, and helped teach in our Heartwood Home School Cooperative.
+I have volunteered as a teacher with Durango Nature Studies (now San Juan Mountains Assoc,) and Big Brothers/Big sisters, and helped teach in our Heartwood Home School Cooperative.
 Singing in the Choral Society is very important for my mental health, and recently Dick and I have enjoyed getting involved with our local Rotary Club.

 Nisargo & KJ